craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### 4c.
 Bag Holding
 ##### 5. Supply Overflow
 ##### 6a.
 Partmaking A
 **Small Workshop.** This small workshop is outfitted for three people as such.
 The western third of this room is taken by a simple large 14.5' stone table and three stone stools half as tall as the 4' table.
-On the table, many ironworking tools such as files, clamps, and hammers are carefully main
+Many medium quality metal-working tools such as files, clamps, and hammers are carefully placed above the table on posts of stone, as well as three ivory googles.

+**Weird Machine.** A large stone machine stands 3' tall 2' wide against the southern wall of this room.
+It's center is hollow, and the cylinder inside can be accessed by a compartment in the top of the machine as well as three large doors in the front that compose the machine's frontern wall.
+On its left wall, a stone button is painted orange.
+When this button is pressed, alchemical thermite alights and quickly heats the internal chamber of the machine.

+**Instructional Artistry.** Above the **Weird Machine**, on the southern wall, many carvings make a larger instructional art-piece that shows a dwarf operating the machine and crafting sets of caltrops, arrowheads, and simple darts.

 ##### 6b.
 Partmaking B
+**Small Forge.** Large chunks of a smoky black rock sizzle and pop from behind their stone wall.
+Attached to this small stone forge is a raised platform, on which a slotted anvil made of stone and bronze sits.

 ##### 7. Primary Production
 **Egress.**
 **Workshop.**